-We will usually contact you by email or post approximately 10 weeks after a deadline date.
+We will usually contact you by email or post within two weeks of a committee meeting with news of your application.
+This could be up to five months from the date of your application to us.
 Some applications, usually those that do not meet our eligibility requirements, may hear from us sooner.
 Due to the volume of applications we receive, we will not accept late submissions and we are unable to read submissions in advance.
-We can however answer simple gueries.
+We can however answer simple queries.